Working with Timestamps and Dates in PostgreSQL

 PostgreSQL provides great support for handling timestamps and dates, making it a powerful tool for managing temporal data.
 Whether you're dealing with simple date values or complex timestamp operations, PostgreSQL offers a range of features to meet the needs of any project.

 DISCLAIMER: The bulk of this article was written by ChatGPT v4o with some modifications applied by a human being.
-Use this information with caution and discrection.
+Use this information with caution and discretion.

 Understanding PostgreSQL Timestamps and Dates